OSGeo/OSGeoLive-doc/de/quickstart/udig_quickstart.rst

   with something most people can do based on the materials as presented.
-  Continue on with a challenge that involves a small bit of research (it is recommended that research be limited to something that can be found in documentation packaged on OSGeo Live, as users might not be connected to the internet.
+  Continue on with a challenge that involves a small bit of research (it is recommended that research be limited to something that can be found in documentation packaged on OSGeo-Live, as users might not be connected to the internet.

 Things to Try